-Along that course of research, we keep coming across really fascinating studies on Metformin, the medication originally designed for diabetes.
+Along that course of research, we keep coming across really fascinating studies on Metformin, the medication originally discovered for diabetes.

-Some of them spark our attention with a focus on hormonal flux for perimenopause (the reason we started all this research to begin with).
+Our initial interest was due to studies on metformin's effect on hormonal imbalance (the reason we started all this research to begin with).

 It kept popping up for PCOS or polycystic ovary syndrome - a result of hormone imbalance.

 Why on Earth would a diabetes medication have an effect THERE?

 By the way, hormone balancing is a ridiculously complex job during any period of your life much less when perimenopause is in full bloom (to flip the worldview there).